Medusa-Intelligence-Corp/TranslateTribune/README.md

 * Demonstrate the limitations of copyright in the age of AI
 * Provide an alternative to expensive news subscriptions
 * Encourage a more informed and diverse global discourse
-* Prove that open source projects that don't serve ads and don't track users can thrive.
+* Prove that open source projects that don't serve ads and don't track users can thrive

 TranslateTribune offers a cost-effective way to access a wide range of viewpoints.
 This project tries to hack the technological, legal, psychological, and budgetary aspects of the news industry.
 TranslateTribune seeks to contribute to a more empathetic and connected world.